oblivion-studios/University-Course-Scrapper-API/README.md

 * Finally to convert the text file to JSON you need to run the TextToJSONConversion.py which will map line by line to a JSON param.

 ### What is this API use this for?
-* This going to be used for a website that will show public schedule for various canadian universities in an organzied way instead of visting the particular University Course site website each time.
-Users will be able to make timetable schedules easily, provide recomended time to start classes, view and compare schedules with friends, and integrate Google Calendar/Outlook for an easy sync.
+* This going to be used for a website that will show public schedule for various canadian universities in an organzied way instead of visting the particular university course website each time.
+Users will be able to make timetable schedules easily, provide recomended time to start classes, view and compare schedules with other users, and integrate Google Calendar/Outlook for an easy sync.

 ### What is newer versions going to look like?
 * The end goal for this scrapper is to be deployed as a micro-service, that is able to have cron jobs each semester, and convert public courses into JSON data automatically without any manual input.